Canada, U.S. push toward NAFTA deal by Friday

 But any concessions to Washington by Ottawa is likely to upset Canadian dairy farmers, who have an outsized influence in Canadian politics, with their concentration in the provinces of Ontario and Quebec.

-"Ultimately, we've got huge issues that are still to be resolved," said Jerry Dias, head of Canada's influential Unifor labour union.
+"Ultimately, we've got huge issues that are still to be resolved," said Jerry Dias, head of Canada's influential Unifor labor union.
 "Either we're going to be trading partners or we're going to fight."

 (Reporting by Julie Gordon and Sharay Angulo; Additional reporting by David Lawder; Writing by Denny Thomas and David Lawder; Editing by Peter Cooney, Susan Thomas and Lisa Shumaker)